 The Collection Systems Committee organizes and promotes programs for stimulating participation activities related to collection systems.
 The Committee provides a forum for the exchange of information on issues relating to collection systems operations, design, construction and management.

-The Committee has recently developed two Task Forces: Private Inflow Task Force and FOG (Fats, Oil & Grease) Task Force.
+The Committee has recently developed two Task Forces: Non-Dispersibles Task Force and Preventative Maintenance/Technology Task Force.
 The committee is currently recruiting members for these subgroups.
 If you’re interested in joining a task force, contact the committee below.